schollz/pluck/README.md

 }
 ```

-### Use blocks with *Permanent* and *Finisher*
+### Extract structured data

 Lets say you want to tell Bob "OK Bob, first look for *W*.
 Then, every time you find *X* and then *Y*, copy down everything you see until you encounter *Z*.
-If you see *U* then stop what you are doing immediately!"
+Also, stop if you see *U*, even if you are not at the end."
 In this case, *W*, *X*, and *Y* are activators but *W* is a "Permanent" activator.
 Once *W* is found, Bob forgets about looking for it anymore. *U* is a "Finisher" which tells Bob to stop looking for anything and return whatever result was found.

-You can extract information from blocks in *pluck* by using these two keywords: "*Permanent*" and "*Finisher*".
-Permanent determines how many of the activators (from the left to right) will stay activated forever, once activated.
-Finisher is a new string that will retire the current plucker when found and not capture anything in the buffer.
+You can extract information from blocks in *pluck* by using these two keywords: "*permanent*" and "*finisher*".
+The *permanent* number determines how many of the activators (from the left to right) will stay activated forever, once activated.
+The *finisher* keyword is a new string that will retire the current plucker when found and not capture anything in the buffer.

 For example, suppose you want to only extract `link3` and `link4` from the following: